Perdo33Messi/master-thesis/README.md

 Researchers and developers interested in RL and robot control are welcome to contribute.
 Feel free to reach out or open an issue / pull request 🤝

+## Note:
+Due to the limited availability of Franka Emika Panda robotic arms in our lab, priority has recently been given to PhD students and postdocs.
+Despite applying three times, I was ultimately unable to secure a time slot.
+As a result, I was not able to conduct sim-to-real experiments on the real hardware for my thesis.
+The "real" part of the code still contains Patrick's implementation, which is the original HGG-MPPI code for real-robot experiments, kept here for reference.

 <!-- ## 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.